10 promising innovations that will change our world

 The world has witnessed a huge technological leap in the last decade.
 From the rise of smartphones and tablets to 3D printing, artificial intelligence and blockchain.
 As the saying goes, these technologies are here to stay and have not only generated the occasional stir, but have permanently changed our daily lives and the way we work.
 These 10 innovations have the potential to shape our future.

-The world has witnessed a great technological leap in the last decade.
+The world has seen a huge technological leap in the last decade.
 Innovations such as smartphones and tablets, 3D printing, artificial intelligence and blockchain have been with us.
-As the saying goes, these technologies are here to stay and have not only generated the occasional stir, but have permanently changed our daily lives and the way we work.
+As the saying goes, these technologies are here to stay and have not only caused an occasional stir, but have permanently changed our daily lives and the way we work.

-Will the speed of this development slow down?
-I don’t think so – quite the contrary.
-In the next decade, we can also expect advances that we cannot even imagine today.
+Will the pace of this development slow down?
+I don’t think so – quite the opposite.
+In fact, in the next decade we can expect advances that we cannot even imagine today.

 Here are 10 innovations that have the potential to shape our future:

-The real idea behind artificial intelligence (AI) is to emulate human-like capabilities.
-From Google Maps to social networks to robot vacuum cleaners.
-We find AI everywhere.
-Emotional Artificial Intelligence (or Affective AI) goes one step further, collecting data from faces, voices and body languages to measure human emotions.
+The basic idea behind artificial intelligence (AI) is to emulate human capabilities.
+From Google Maps to social networking to robotic vacuum cleaners.
+AI is everywhere.
+Emotional Artificial Intelligence (or Affective AI) goes one step further, collecting data from faces, voices and body language to measure human emotions.
 For example, the MIT Media Lab is developing a wearable device that determines a person’s mood by monitoring their heartbeat.
-The device then emits different smells depending on the wearer’s mood.
+The device then emits different scents depending on the wearer’s mood.
 If the wearer is anxious or stressed, the increased heartbeat will cause the device to emit a lavender-like scent to reduce anxiety.

 Self-driving cars are nothing new and have been on our roads for some time.
-But future developments will enable fully autonomous cars and may lead to one of the most significant changes in our daily lives.
-Tesla already has a complex autopilot mode that can take over some control functions, but someday automakers hope to let us drive completely hands-free.
+But future developments will make fully autonomous cars possible and could lead to one of the most significant changes in our daily lives.
+Tesla already has a complex autopilot mode that can take over some control functions, but car manufacturers hope to one day let us drive completely hands-free.

-Thus, hyper-fast trains could revolutionize not only local public transportation, but also international travel.
+Superfast trains could revolutionise not only local public transport but also international travel.
 Flying cars are another possibility.
-There are already many interesting designs for flying cars that demonstrate that this future is a realistic possibility.
+There are already many interesting designs for flying cars, demonstrating that this future is a realistic possibility.

-Personally, electronic devices and lights have long since been controlled intelligently and by voice.
+In the home, electronic devices and lights have long been controlled intelligently and by voice.
 Assistants like Alexa are already making life easier for many households.
 But in the future, smart home technologies will take on much more advanced and multifunctional forms.
-For example, researchers are working on a program that detects when you wake up and helps you with your morning routine, such as adjusting the room temperature and automatically activating the coffee maker.
-Technologies that work simultaneously may be more useful than systems that only do one of these things at a time.
+For example, researchers are working on a programme that detects when you wake up and helps you with your morning routine, such as adjusting the room temperature and automatically activating the coffee maker.
+Technologies that work simultaneously may be more useful than systems that do only one of these things at a time.

-Today, genetics and genomics are evolving rapidly.
-Genetic predictions can revolutionize the way medicine works.
+Genetics and genomics are developing rapidly today.
+Genetic predictions can revolutionise the way medicine works.
 In the future, it will be possible to make health predictions based on a person’s genome.
 Diseases such as heart disease or diabetes can be predicted, allowing faster treatment.
-This advance could pave the way for personalized medicine.
+This advance could pave the way for personalised medicine.

-With tiny chips, biology and technology are merging.
-Several thousand Germans already wear a microchip under their skin to make their daily lives more comfortable, for example.
-Medical or personal data can be stored in these implants, for example.
+Tiny chips are fusing biology and technology.
+Several thousand Germans already wear a microchip under their skin, for example to make their daily lives more comfortable.
+Medical or personal data can be stored in these implants.

-The role-playing game “Cyberpunk 2077” transports players to a world in which advances in medicine and robotics have led people to augment themselves as normal to become more than human.
+The role-playing game “Cyberpunk 2077” takes players into a world where advances in medicine and robotics have made it normal for people to augment themselves to become more than human.

-Although we still live far from that normalcy, the use of biotonic limbs is also nothing new among us today.
-In addition, researchers are also studying how backs or eyes can be augmented in the future.
-One example would be eSight, which gives blind people the ability to see again.
+Although we are still a long way from that normalcy, the use of biotonic limbs is nothing new.
+Researchers are also investigating how backs or eyes might be augmented in the future.
+One example is eSight, which allows blind people to see again.

-The military already uses robotic exoskeletons to give soldiers additional strength and capabilities to facilitate their work.
+The military is already using robotic exoskeletons to give soldiers extra strength and skills to make their jobs easier.
 In the future, these capabilities could also help disabled people get around more easily.

 7. Nanorobotics

-A robot, of minimal size in the micro- and nanometer range, used in medicine is nanorobotics.
-In the future they will be used, among other things, to place drugs in the right place in the eye or to destroy and detect cancer cells and toxins.
-They can also be used for repairing occupied organs or performing complicated surgical interventions, which would mean less time in the hospital, shorter recovery times and also less scarring.
+Nanorobotics are robots of minimal size in the micro- and nanometre range that are used in medicine.
+In the future, they will be used, for example, to deliver drugs to the right place in the eye or to destroy and detect cancer cells and toxins.
+They can also be used to repair damaged organs or perform complex surgical procedures, which would mean less time in hospital, shorter recovery times and less scarring.

 8. Robotics

-Advances in the field of robotics are enormous.
-NASA is already sending robots of various shapes and sizes into space, and robots are also taking on increasingly tedious, annoying and dangerous tasks in the workplace or at home doing household chores.
-Boston Dynamics is constantly working on machines to help the military and a few months ago put its new robotic dog on sale, which caused quite a stir.
+Progress in robotics is enormous.
+NASA is already sending robots of all shapes and sizes into space, and robots are taking on increasingly tedious, annoying and dangerous tasks in the workplace and at home.
+Boston Dynamics is constantly working on machines to help the military, and a few months ago launched its new robotic dog, which caused quite a stir.

 9. Printed food

-Technology is also revolutionizing food.
-As 3D printing technology advances, companies are already experimenting with food printing.
-Meat is being grown in the lab without added antibiotics or growth hormones, and could be available as early as 2021.
+Technology is also revolutionising food.
+As 3D printing technology advances, companies are already experimenting with printing food.
+Meat is being grown in the lab without the addition of antibiotics or growth hormones and could be available as early as 2021.

 10. Green technology

-In the face of global warming and environmental and resource problems, green technology could be the solution.
-Electricity can be generated from wastewater or waste materials, and new technologies could turn discarded plastic into material for paving roads and sidewalks.
+In the face of global warming and environmental and resource problems, green technology could be the answer.
+Electricity can be generated from wastewater or waste, and new technologies could turn discarded plastic into material for paving roads and pavements.

-Many countries intend to focus on green technology, with countries such as Denmark, Israel and Sweden leading the way.
+Many countries are planning to focus on green technology, with countries such as Denmark, Israel and Sweden leading the way.

 Comments are closed.